Texas Child Support Enforcement Lawyers

 What is a child support enforcement under the Texas Family Code?

-Why hire a Dallas or Fort Worth child support enforcement lawyer
+Why hire a Texas child support enforcement lawyer?

 Figuring out the right combination of remedies to request is not always easy.
-Obligors often hide assets and have many dishonest excuses why they cannot pay child support.
+Non-custodial parents often hide assets and have many dishonest excuses why they cannot pay child support.
 A child support enforcement attorney who understands the available remedies can assess the situation and determine the right combination.

-Should I pursue a child support enforcement in Tarrant or Dallas County?
+Should I pursue a child support enforcement in Texas?

 Generally you should pursue a child support enforcement as soon as child support begins to go unpaid.
-An obligor refusing to pay child support can develop the idea that nothing will happen if child support goes unpaid.
+A non-custodial parent refusing to pay child support can develop the idea that nothing will happen if child support goes unpaid.
 Then he or she will make no effort to pay into the future.
 The greater the arrearage the harder it will be to collect.
 It is typically better to train the obligor to uphold his or her obligations.

-Sometimes all it takes to resolve a small arrearage is to work out an arrangement with the obligor.
+Sometimes all it takes to resolve a small arrearage is to work out an arrangement with the non-custodial parent.
 People change jobs or lose jobs; unless a new withholding order is issued it is very easy for the obligor to miss some payments.
-The obligor may not know that payments must go directly to the OAG to maintain support.
+The parent may not know that payments must go directly to the State Disbursement Unit to maintain support.

 Not every missed child support payment is an intentional act to avoid a child support obligation.
-However, if more than a couple months have gone by it is probably not a situation resolved without at least hiring a child support enforcement attorney to write a demand letter and scare the obligor into catching up.
+However, if more than a couple months have gone by it is probably not a situation resolved without at least hiring a child support enforcement attorney to help get the non-custodial parent to get caught up.

 Large amounts of unpaid child support in Texas